The Power of Words: Cory Silverberg Writes a Better World into Existence

 Silverberg identifies as "an educator first and a writer second," meaning that they educate others whenever possible, creating a better future by helping people become more mindful of the language they use.
 When we asked Silverberg where their writing inspiration comes from, they explained that the word "inspiration" can be fraught: "As someone who is just beginning to come into my own identity as a disabled person, inspiration isn't a word I use much.
 It gets used a lot to talk about people overcoming this or that, which…makes them less human."

 That is not to say Silverberg is without role models when they put thoughts to paper.
 They shared that they keep an ever-growing list on their website that credits those whose work has impacted them.
-Silverberg also shared that they are inspired by the curiosity and self-awareness of the young people they meet when giving talks.
+Silverberg also shared that they are encouraged by the curiosity and self-awareness of the young people they meet when giving talks.

-Their latest book, "You Know, Sex," published in 2022 by Triangle Square, aims to give people the language to talk about gender, bodies, and sexuality that align with their lived experience as well as skills to approach subjects surrounding gender and sexuality without shame or fear.
+Their latest book, "You Know, Sex," published in 2022 by Triangle Square, aims to give people the language to talk about gender, bodies, and sexuality that align with their lived experience as well as teach them skills to approach subjects surrounding gender and sexuality without shame or fear.

 When asked about the impact they hoped their books would make, Cory stated, "I hope people see themselves in our books and experience validation…rather than having to make do with the language we're offered, which often doesn't reflect our [queer/trans/nonbinary] experiences, cultures, or communities."